Adobe Connect is our primary live classroom system at the ACU.

 Live classrooms allow students and teaching staff to communicate synchronously using features such as screen sharing, text chat, interactive whiteboards, application sharing, instant polling, emoticons, and breakout rooms.
 There are many reasons for adopting the technology in your teaching in either blended or online units, including:

 enhanced student learning

-Adobe Connect meeting rooms can be managed by using either the Adobe Connect LTI activity inside LEO, or created manually in the Adobe Connect web manager and added to LEO units as text links.
-There are advantages and disadvantages to both approaches, which are outlined in the table below.
+It is recommended that staff create and manage Adobe Connect meeting rooms inside a LEO unit using the External Tool activity, however you may also use the Adobe Connect web manager if you wish.
+There are advantages and disadvantages to both approaches, which are outlined in the comparison table below.